Rugrats Go Wild: New characters

-The cards would later be released with the DVD release of the movie.
-Early trailers for the film give the title The Rugrats Meet The Wild Thornberrys.

 Release

 During its initial theatrical run, Rugrats Go Wild was presented in "Smell-O-Vision".
 During certain scenes in the movie, an icon would pop up on screen with an item inside of it (example: a smelly shoe).
 When this happened, audience members would smell a scratch-and-sniff card (which were handed out at the box office) with the corresponding image.

 Marketing

-Rating

-Rugrats Go Wild is the only Rugrats film to receive a PG rating by the MPAA.
+Among the biggest promotion the film received was Bruce Willis voicing Spike, and the use of "Odorama" cards to enhance the viewing experience, Burger King and Blockbuster released a scratch and sniff piece of cardboard that was to be scratched and sniffed during the run of the movie.
+The cards would later be released with the DVD release of the movie.